dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 - Requires navigating through Git commits to see what code you've changed throughout.

-### Alongside refactoring
+#### Alongside refactoring
-Alongside means that you will copy your model to a `/marts` folder, and work on changes on that copy.
+Means that you will copy your model to a `/marts` folder, and work on changes on that copy.

 **Pros**:
 - Less impact on end users - anything that is referencing the model you're refactoring can keep that reference until you can safely deprecate that model.